isomerpages/seab-corp/news/press-releases/_posts/2023-01-05-post-Release of 2022 Singapore Cambridge GCE Ordinary Level Examination Results and 2023 JAE.md

 hard copy Form A).
 For more details on the JAE, applicants may refer to the JAE website at <a href="https://www.moe.gov.sg/post-secondary/admissions/jae" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a> or the 2023 JAE information booklet distributed to GCE O-Level students.
-A soft copy of the booklet is available at <a href="http://www.moe.gov.sg/jaebooklet" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jaebooklet</a>.</p>
+A soft copy of the booklet is available at www.moe.gov.sg/jaebooklet.</p>
 <p><strong><u>Application Results</u></strong>
 </p>
 <p>10.
 The posting results of the JAE application are scheduled for release